helfertool/helfertool/README.md

 Now visit http://localhost:8000 with your browser.

+### Mails

+If you want to test the E-Mail part, you can start a SMTP debug server using this command:

+    python -m smtpd -n -c DebuggingServer localhost:1025

+Additionally uncomment the following lines in helfertool/settings.py:

+    EMAIL_HOST = 'localhost'
+    EMAIL_PORT = 1025

 ## Deployment

 There are a lot of possibilities to deploy a Django project.
 For